San Antonio Negligent Truck Company Lawyer

 Commercial trucks are integral to the hustle and bustle of our ever-expanding economy.
 Put simply, big rigs get what we want where we want it.
 But, they also pose a significant danger on the road.
 These mammoth vehicles share our roads, and, when they are involved in accidents, it’s always serious.
 For this reason, both truckers and trucking companies are held responsible for critical safety factors.
 Truckers are responsible for driving with sufficient care, and trucking companies are responsible for maintaining safe fleets and ensuring that they employ safe drivers.

 Truck accidents are especially dangerous and traumatic.
-If you’ve been injured in a commercial truck accident, you need experienced legal counsel.
+If you’ve been injured in a commercial truck accident, you need experienced San Antonio negligent truck company lawyer.
 The skilled legal team at The Law Office of George Salinas in San Antonio is here to help guide your claim toward the compensation to which you are entitled.

 Texas law requires trucking companies to confirm that their truck drivers are competent to be on the road.
 Texas has several regulations that must be adhered to in the hiring of competent truckers: